fa-schwarz/fa-schwarz.github.io/_pages/cv.md

   * _CISPA Helmholtz Center for Information Security & Saarland University_
   * Supervisor: Prof. Dr. Christian Rossow
   * Responsibilities included:
-    * Research on new system and network security designs based on trusted execution environments for:
+    * Research on attestable system and network security designs based on trusted execution environments for:
     network gateways, firewalls, FIDO2 web authentication, and virtual machine introspection (forensics)
     * Design, implementation, and evaluation of research prototypes (proof of concepts)
     * Publication of research papers at international conferences, and presentation at conferences, workshops, and science outreach events (talks, posters)